M3FAS: An Accurate and Robust MultiModal Mobile Face Anti-Spoofing System: Methodology

 \subsubsection{Two-modality multi-scale FAS framework}

 We devise a two-modality multi-scale FAS framework for better interacting the visual and acoustic features and smartly aggregating the fused features from low, mid, and high levels.
 As Fig.~\ref{framework} depicts, the model takes face and spectrogram data pair as input and feeds them forward to the vision and acoustic branch.
 Each branch consists of three blocks, yielding three feature maps at different levels.
+Each block in the designed framework consists of two convolution layers, two ReLu layers, one batch normalization layer, and one max. pooling layer.
 However, multi-modality optimization is a challenging problem since different modality tends to fit the data at different rates~\cite{kong2021appearance}.
 To mitigate this issue, we further design three hierarchical cross-attention modules (HCAM), equipping with cross-modality attention to better interact and align RGB and acoustic features.

+In turn, HCAM takes advantage of multi-scale learning, aggregating hierarchical feature representations from low, mid, and high levels, thereby boosting PAD performance.
+Besides, three classification heads are placed at the top of the three branches.
+As shown in Fig.~\ref{framework}, both vision and audio classification heads incorporate two convolution layers, one ReLu layer, one batch normalization layer, one average pooling layer, and one fully-connection layer, while the fusion head consists of one batch normalization layer and one average pooling layer.